-- 1. The relative weighting factor (see Funding Rates) is applied to the Learning Grant Rate to determine the SES rate. - 2.
+- 1. The relative weighting factor is applied to the Education Grant Rate to determine the SES rate. - 2.
 SES funding is provided to a school jurisdiction based on FTE funded child counted at 0.5 full-time equivalent and the number of funded students that is equal to the funded student head count. - 3.
-The Incidence Rate for a school jurisdiction is determined by School Finance using the following five indicators provided by Statistics Canada: - a) percent of families living below the Low Income Cutoff (LICO), - b) average number of years of education of mothers, - c) transience rate, based on a student mobility rate, - d) percent of families headed by a lone parent, and - e) stability, based on the percent of households that rent living space. - 4.
+The Incidence Rate for a school jurisdiction is determined by School Finance using the following four indicators.
+The first three are provided by Statistics Canada and the last one by Alberta Education: - a) percent of families living below the Low Income Cutoff (LICO), - b) average number of years of education of mothers, - c) percent of families headed by a lone parent, and - d) transience rate, based on a student mobility rate. - 4.
 The incidence rate for a charter school will be determined by taking the average of the incidence rates of the public and separate school jurisdictions in which the charter school is located.
 Except in cases where the schools population clearly has a different SES incidence rate from the average, e.g. Boyle Street. - 5.
 The incidence rate for Francophone Regional Authorities is the weighted average of the incidence rates of the public and separate school jurisdictions in which each of the schools is located. - 6.
-Students enrolled in Home education are not counted for funding under this section.
+Students enrolled in home education are not counted for funding under this section.